danielgarbien/danielgarbien.github.io/_posts/2016-07-15-PagedFeed.markdown

 }
 ```

-With this form resources are very easy to use by Synchronizer.
+In this form resources are very easy to be used by Synchronizer.

 ## Network Layer - Caching

 One hour long caching is achieved with NSURLCache.
 It might look like a no go when URL responses come with no Cache-Control headers (which is a case in GitHub API).
-The solution was to implement NSURLSessionDelegate that injects Cache-Control headers into responses headers before they are cached (see full [gist][gistSessionDelegate]):
+The solution was to implement NSURLSessionDelegate that injects Cache-Control headers into responses headers before they are cached.

 ``` swift
 func URLSession(session: NSURLSession, dataTask: NSURLSessionDataTask, willCacheResponse proposedResponse: NSCachedURLResponse, completionHandler: (NSCachedURLResponse?) -> Void) {